r4ds/r4ds_app/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the (new/forthcoming) website for the R4DS Online Learning Community.
+This is the website for the R4DS Online Learning Community.

-See our old site at [r4ds.io](https://www.rfordatasci.com/)

 [Join our Slack](https://r4ds.io/join) to discuss things!